zarf-dev/proposals/0035-feature-flags/README.md

   Name
   # Description describes how the flag is used.
   Description
-  # Enabled is set if a feature is set.
+  # Enabled describes whether a feature is explicitly enabled or disabled.
+A feature that does not exist in any set
+  # is considered disabled.
   Enabled
-  # Default is set if a feature is enabled by default, without being set by users.
-  Default
   # Since is the version a feature is first introduced in alpha stage.
   Since
   # Until is the version when a deprecated feature is fully removed.
 Historical versions included.